The NSEOC has many programs for 4th – 12th grade students.

 - El Centro Math-Science-Tech Day – MST Day is an opportunity for 4th grade students from select Fort Collins elementary schools to visit CSU campus and take part in a variety of hands-on STEM activities.
 For more information, contact El Centro at CSU.

-- SciTrek Summer Camp – This is a week-long summer camp for students entering 10th – 12th grade the following year.
+- SciTrek Summer Camp – The SciTrek Program is under review for possibly being held this summer.
+This is a week-long summer camp for students entering 10th – 12th grade the following year.
 Students participating in SciTrek will explore current scientific research from a variety of fields.
 In the past, topics have included the mountain pine beetle infestation, invasive plant species, dendrochronology, groundwater quality and quantity, geographic mapping, evolution/natural selection, solar energy, etc.